Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Enumerating Shift-Symmetric Configurations for Active Cells

 \section{Enumerating Shift-Symmetric Configurations for $k$ Active Cells}

 Having enumerated \textit{all} shift-symmetric configurations we now tackle a subproblem of enumerating configurations with a specific number of cells in a given state, such as the state \textit{active}.
-The motivation behind this endeavour is to calculate the probability of selecting a shift-symmetric configuration for a density-uniform distribution.
-Similarly to Section \ref{sec:enum-symmetric-configs} we present three progressively more efficient counting techniques based on mutually-independent generators of prime factors of $n$ in Lemma \ref{lemma:symmetric-config-2d-active-cell-size}, Lemma \ref{lemma:symmetric-config-2d-active-cell-size-alternative}, and Theorem \ref{theorem:symmetric-config-2d-active-cell-size-final}.
+The motivation behind this endeavour is to calculate the probability of selecting a shift-symmetric configuration generated by a density-uniform distribution.